More Security System FAQs

 Why have a security system?
 I don’t have anything worth stealing.

-Maybe the product that resides in your building has little market value to anyone other than your customers or you feel it will be covered by insurance.
-Consider the loss of business you may sustain because of damage to the building from a fire or vandalism.
+Maybe the product kept in your building has little market value to anyone other than your customers or you feel it will be covered by insurance.
+Consider the loss businesses suffer because of damage to the building from a fire or vandalism.
 Can you go days, weeks or months without anything to sell or ship to your customers?
 Why open the door to your competition to move in while you recover.
 What if you just have an office with no product?
 Is the data stored on your computers and servers safe?
 What if someone stole a laptop with customer information on it?
-The call informing your client would not be a pleasant one.
+The calling your client to inform them will not be pleasant.
 What seems like a small loss could put you out of business.
 Vandalism can also cause significant expense.

 Do I need to test my system?
 How often?

-That all depends on how seriously that you take security, and if you’re going to pay for it you might as well use it and maintain it.
-The best systems will self-test themselves daily, but if they don’t you should test your system at a minimum monthly.
-You should put the system in test mode and do a walk test in front of motion sensors and do a door check by opening each door to see if it is working properly.
-Also, if you have panic buttons, these should be tested at the same time.
+That all depends on how seriously you take security.
+You’re paying for it so you might as well use it and maintain it.
+The best systems self-test daily, but if yours doesn’t you should test your system at least monthly.
+Put the system in test mode and do a walk test in front of motion sensors and do a door check by opening each door to see if it is working properly.
+Also, test any panic buttons at the same time.
 Work with your central monitoring station, they should be glad to help.

 If you have other security-related questions, feel free to ask.
 Email us at firstname.lastname@example.org or call us at (630) 293 – 4497.
 We love answering questions.